+Drizzle a little more bechamel sauce on top and sprinkle with some gruyere cheese and paprika on top.
 Placing the gratin dishes on a sheet pan helps to transport them easily in and out of the oven.

-STEP #6: Bake and Broil
+Step #7: Bake and Broil Your Crepes

 Bake the crepes at 350F (175C) for 10-12 minutes to assure they'll be hot inside, then place them under the broiler to assure the cheese is really melted and bubbly.

-STEP #7: Garnish and Serve!
+Step #8: Garnish and Serve!

-Since the gratin dishes will be very hot I like to serve them on a wooden charger.
+- Since the gratin dishes will be very hot I like to serve them on a wooden charger.

-The chargers also allow room for a 5-inch salad bowl as well.
+- The chargers also allow room for a 5-inch salad bowl as well.

 - 1 ¾ cup (210g) flour

-- ½ tsp (5ml) salt
+- ½ teaspoon (5ml) salt